milvus-io/milvus/README.md

 **Flexible Multi-tenancy and Hot/Cold Storage**
-  * Milvus supports [multi-tenancy](https://milvus.io/docs/multi_tenancy.md#Multi-tenancy-strategies) with flexible strategies for organizing data in AI applications such as Retrieval-Augmented Generation (RAG).
-By using databases, collections, partitions, and partition keys, Milvus can handle hundreds to millions of tenants in a single instance.
-This helps businesses to save resources while handling many tenant, ensuring data isolation, optimized search performance, and flexible access control.
-Incorporating hot/cold data storage further enhances cost efficiency and performance.
-Users can config storing frequently accessed hot data on memory or SSD for better performance while less accessed cold data is kept on cost-effective, slower storage.
-This separation optimizes resource allocation, reduces costs, and maintains high performance for critical tasks.
-By combining flexible multi-tenancy with hot/cold storage, Milvus helps businesses scale, optimize resources, and manage data efficiently, leading to significant cost savings while still keep high performance.
+  * Milvus supports [multi-tenancy](https://milvus.io/docs/multi_tenancy.md#Multi-tenancy-strategies) through isolation at database, collection, partition, or partition key level.
+The flexible strategies allow a single cluster to handle hundreds to millions of tenants, also ensures optimized search performance and flexible access control.
+Milvus enhances cost-effectiveness with hot/cold storage.
+Frequently accessed hot data can be stored in memory or on SSDs for better performance, while less-accessed cold data is kept on slower, cost-effective storage.
+This mechanism can significantly reduce costs while maintaining high performance for critical tasks.

 **Sparse Vector for Full Text Search and Hybrid Search**
-  * Milvus supports full text search with [sparse vector](https://milvus.io/docs/sparse_vector.md).
-Users can combine sparse vector and dense vector in the same collection, and define functions to rerank results from multiple search requests.
-For details, refer to [Hybrid Search](https://milvus.io/docs/multi-vector-search.md).
+  * In addition to semantic search through dense vector, Milvus also natively supports [full text search](https://milvus.io/docs/full-text-search.md) with BM25 as well as learned sparse embedding such as SPLADE and BGE-M3.
+Users can store sparse vector and dense vector in the same collection, and define functions to rerank results from multiple search requests.
+See examples of [Hybrid Search with semantic search + full text search](https://milvus.io/docs/full_text_search_with_milvus.md).

 **Data Security and Fine-grain Access Control**
   * Milvus ensures data security by implementing mandatory user authentication, TLS encryption, and Role-Based Access Control (RBAC).
 User authentication ensures that only authorized users with valid credentials can access the database, while TLS encryption secures all communications within the network.
 Additionally, RBAC allows for fine-grained access control by assigning specific permissions to users based on their roles.
 These features make Milvus a robust and secure choice for enterprise applications, protecting sensitive data from unauthorized access and potential breaches.